 To become an EMT, you only need a high school diploma or GED, a CPR certification, and a postsecondary education through an accredited EMT training program.
 These programs usually take about 150 hours to complete

-Afterwards, candidates must complete one cognitive and one psychomotor exam before they can become fully licensed EMTs.
+Afterward, candidates must complete one cognitive and one psychomotor exam before becoming fully licensed EMTs.

 Invasive Interventions

-Despite the fact that both EMTs and paramedics respond to medical emergencies and can provide treatment on scene, there is a great deal of distinction between what they can both do.
+Even though both EMTs and paramedics respond to medical emergencies and can provide treatment on scene, there is a great deal of distinction between what they can do.
 For instance, while paramedics can carry out what is known as invasive interventions, EMTs cannot.
 Advanced EMTs can only carry out limited invasive interventions.
 Examples of invasive Interventions include starting an intravenous line, applying pacemakers, and administering drugs.

 Where They Work